 - to not use jargon or acronyms they might not understand.

-- they can be sign posted to the SEND local offer, early help for families and other information.
+- they can be sign posted to the SEND local offer, early help for families.

 What to expect, when?

-The What to expect, when? guide can help parents find out more about how their child is learning and developing during their first five years, in relation to the EYFS.
-The guide has been written to help parents know what to expect during these vitally important years by focusing on the seven areas of learning and development which are covered in the EYFS.
+The What to expect, when? guide can help parents find out more about how their child is learning.
+Also how they're developing during their first five years, in relation to the EYFS.
+The guide has been written to help parents know what to expect during these vitally important years.
+It focuses on the seven areas of learning and development which are covered in the EYFS.
 This resource can be used to support parents get to grips with their child’s learning.

 Early help for families

 As a childcare provider you'll support families that at some point may experience challenging times.
 Early help is about working with these families so that small problems don’t become big problems.
-There are lots of reasons why people look for early help, and early years practitioners are in a prime position to provide that help, guidance and support.
+There are lots of reasons why people look for early help.
+Early years practitioners are in a prime position to provide that help, guidance and support.

-Where families are experiencing specific issues, signposting them to a particular agency may be all that's needed to support a family in their time of struggle.
-However, if families are in need of support from more than one agency it may be that you need to discuss the possibility of an Early Help Assessment (EHA).
+Where families are having specific issues.
+Signposting them to a particular agency may be all that's needed to support a family in their time of struggle.
+However, if families are in need of support from more than one agency.
+It may be that you need to discuss the option of an Early Help Assessment (EHA).

 Early Help Assessments

-Starting an Early Help Assessment (EHA) is nothing to worry about - it’s just a conversation to work out how to help a family stop small issues they are having becoming more of a concern.
-You can talk to the family about things that are going well and things that they are proud of, as well as things they are finding a challenge.
+Starting an Early Help Assessment (EHA) is nothing to worry about.
+It’s just a chat to work out how to help a family stop small issues they're having.
+Before they become more of a concern.
+You can talk to the family about things that are going well and things that they are proud of.
+As well as things they are finding a challenge.

-An EHA is a multi-agency approach to support families in need and make sure all their issues can be addressed where possible.
+An EHA is a multi agency approach to support families in need.
+Making sure all their issues can be addressed where possible.
 You can read more about undertaking an EHA, or speak to your Quality Improvement Officer for more support with this.